AndrewDDavis/Rename-Files/README.md

     `rename-files [opts] {ptrn} {repl} {file-name ...}`

-The `ptrn` argument is compared to the indicated file-names, and a match is replaced with the `repl` string.
-The default command used to rename the files is '/bin/mv -vi'.
+The `ptrn` argument is compared to each indicated file-name, and a match is replaced with the `repl` string.
+The default command used to rename the files is `/bin/mv -vi`.
 The -v option causes mv to print a helpful string, and the -i option causes mv to request confirmation before overwriting a file.

 With the -i (interactive) flag in effect, a file is only overwritten if the user provides a string starting with y or Y at the confirmation prompt.
 The file will be skipped if the reply is any other string, such as 'n' or an empty string.
-If the user hits ^C at the prompt, the program will abort.
+If the user hits `^C` at the prompt, the program will abort.

 ## Options